 |If a parent parks and leaves their vehicle in the back lane along the side of the school or in front of a neighbour’s garage, that vehicle is considered to be illegally parked according to city bylaws and may be ticketed.|

 Finally, Mr. Picklyk mentioned that three representatives from the North Winnipeg Credit Union were on hand in the front foyer to inform parents about the advantages of an RESP, a Registered Education Savings Plan.

 Mr. Picklyk then dismissed everyone from the gym, and parents were free to visit the classrooms.
-There were 2 classroom sessions, and each one was 20 minutes in length.
+There were 2 classroom sessions, and each one was about 15 minutes in length.

 At the end of the evening, refreshments were served in the gym.
 Coffee, tea, and juice were available, as well as an assortment of baked items supplied by the grade 3 and 4 classes.